Paris in Love

 Paris in Love is an American reality television series which focuses on media personality Paris Hilton as she plans her wedding to Carter Reum.
-The 13-episode series debuted on November 11, 2021 on Peacock.
-In February 2023, the series was renewed for a second season by Peacock.
+The 13-episode first season debuted on November 11, 2021 on Peacock.
+In February 2023, the series was renewed for a second season, which was released on November 30, 2023.

 Premise

-Paris in Love follows Hilton "through all the major milestones and highlights of planning a wedding.
+Paris in Love season 1 follows Hilton "through all the major milestones and highlights of planning a wedding.
 From her engagement party in New York, to bridal dress shopping, hunting for the perfect venues for the three-day celebration, the joint bachelor-bachelorette party in Las Vegas and the bridal shower hosted by Kathy Hilton".

+Season 2 of Paris in Love focuses on the birth of Paris' first son, Phoenix, as well as the planning and execution of her first ever concert.
+She also continues her journey of therapy and healing.